hopwoods/hopwood-top-trumps/memory-bank/progress.md

 * Proceed with UI development for the Registration Page.
 * Continue connecting UI components to `appMachine`.
 * Expand unit and E2E test coverage.

+---
+## Progress Update: 2025-06-18 (Evening)

+**VIII.
+Registration Page Implementation & Testing:**

+1.  **Reviewed Existing Registration Components:**
+    *   Confirmed `RegisterPage.tsx` UI, `UseRegisterPage.ts` custom hook, `RegisterWithEmail.actor.ts`, `AppMachine.types.ts`, and `AppMachine.ts` logic align for the registration flow.
+    *   Verified `RegisterPage.styles.ts` adheres to the theme.
+2.  **Unit Tests for Registration Page:**
+    *   Created `src/Components/Auth/RegisterPage.test.tsx`.
+    *   Implemented tests covering form rendering, input handling, validation (password mismatch), error message display, loading state, and correct event dispatch to `appMachine`.
+    *   Addressed and resolved initial ESLint and TypeScript issues in the new test file.
+3.  **E2E Tests for Registration Flow:**
+    *   Created `src/Components/Auth/RegisterPage.e2e.ts` using Playwright.
+    *   Implemented tests for successful registration, password mismatch errors, display of generic registration errors, and UI behavior during loading/submission.
+4.  **Documentation:**
+    *   Updated `memory-bank/activeContext.md` to reflect the completion of the Registration Page.
+    *   Updated `memory-bank/projectbrief.md` to include PWA/Notifications and AI Opponent as future enhancements.

+**Current Status:**
+*   The User Registration Page functionality is implemented, including UI, form handling, XState integration for Firebase user creation, and error/loading states.
+*   Comprehensive unit and E2E tests for the registration flow are in place.
+*   Project documentation has been updated.

+**Next Steps Planned:**
+*   Run full linting, all tests (unit and E2E), and a project build to ensure overall integrity.
+*   If all checks pass, proceed to the next major feature: Enhancing the Home Page (e.g., adding "Manage Decks" and "Play Game" options).